FDA approves new version of diabetes drug Mounjaro for weight loss

 “Most patients won’t be able to afford Zepbound without insurance coverage and many health plans exclude obesity care,” said Dr. Katherine Saunders, an obesity expert at New York’s Weill Cornell Medicine and co-founder of company focused on obesity treatment.

-Eli Lilly and Co. said the list price will be about $1,000 a month, the same as Mounjaro.
-The drug is expected to be available in the U.S. by the end of the year, the company said.
-Dosing strengths are the same for Zepbound and Mounjaro.
+Eli Lilly and Co. said the list price for will be about $1,000 a month, the same as Mounjaro.
+Medicare is prohibited from covering drugs specifically for weight loss.

 Kelly Burns, 50, of St. Petersburg, Florida, lost nearly 100 pounds (45 kilograms) using tirzepatide after joining a study of the drug to treat obesity in 2021.
 When testing ended and she no longer had access to the medication, she struggled, but eventually lost another 50 pounds (23 kilograms).